astromatic/sextractor/branches/sexfigi/src/levmar/README.txt

    NAG, ...) installed, you can use the included LAPACK-based solvers (default).

 2) If you don't have LAPACK or decide not to use it, undefine HAVE_LAPACK in lm.h and a LAPACK-free, LU-based linear systems solver will by used.
+Also, the line setting the variable LAPACKLIBS in the Makefile should be commented out.

 It is strongly recommended that you *do* employ LAPACK; if you don't have it already, I suggest getting clapack from http://www.netlib.org/clapack.
 However, LAPACK's